qpsolvers/qpsolvers/README.md

 }
 ```

+Don't forget to add yourself to the BibTeX above and to `CITATION.cff` if you contribute to this repository.

 ## Contributing

 We welcome contributions!
 The first step is to install the library and use it.
 Report any bug in the [issue tracker](https://github.com/qpsolvers/qpsolvers/issues).
 If you're a developer looking to hack on open source, check out the [contribution guidelines](https://github.com/qpsolvers/qpsolvers/blob/main/CONTRIBUTING.md) for suggestions.